Lt.-Col. Henry Halford Dawes1

 M, #125481, d.
 17 February 1940

-Lt.-Col. Henry Halford Dawes was the son of Sir Edwin Sandys Dawes.1 He married Dorothy Harriet Armytage, daughter of Lt.-Col. Arthur Henry Armytage and Katherine Harriet Creyke, on 13 February 1908.1 He died on 17 February 1940.1
+Lt.-Col. Henry Halford Dawes was the son of Sir Edwyn Sandys Dawes and Lucy Emily Bagnall.1 He married, firstly, Dorothy Harriet Armytage, daughter of Lt.-Col. Arthur Henry Armytage and Katherine Harriet Creyke, on 13 February 1908.1 He married, secondly, Pauline Octavia Legard, daughter of Colonel Sir James Digby Legard and Julia Helen Arkwright, on 30 September 1936.2 He died on 17 February 1940.1

-He gained the rank of Lieutenant-Colonel in the service of the East Kent Yeomanry.1 He was invested as a Officer, Order of the British Empire (O.B.E.).1 He was decorated with the award of the Territorial Decoration (T.D.).1
+He gained the rank of Lieutenant-Colonel in the Royal East Kent Yeomanry.1 He was appointed Officer, Order of the British Empire (O.B.E.)1 He was awarded the Territorial Decoration (T.D.)1

 Citations

-Sir Edwin Sandys Dawes was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.).1 He lived at Mount Ephram, Kent, England.1
+He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1884.1,2 He held the office of Justice of the Peace (J.P.)4 He lived at Mount Ephram, Kent, EnglandG.1

 Citations